kizu/kizu.ru/src/posts/2016-08-13-the-new-version-of-this-site/index.en.md

 [^old-versions]: Maybe one day I'll write more about all the different old versions.
 When I'll be ready. <!-- offset="2" -->

-As always, if you'll find any typos or mistakes in the texts, or bugs in markup — feel free to write me [an e-mail](mailto:kizmarh@ya.ru), fill up an [issue at GitHub](gh:kizu/kizu.github.com/issues), or let me know at [twitter](@kizmarh) anytime.
+As always, if you'll find any typos or mistakes in the texts, or bugs in markup — feel free to write me [an e-mail](mailto:kizmarh@ya.ru), fill up an [issue at GitHub](gh:kizu/kizu.github.com/issues), or let me know on [mastodon](https://kizu.dev/@kizu) anytime.
 I'll be glad!
 If you'd review the design and typography in details and would have any questions — they're welcome too, of course!
 While I have plans for future posts, if you would be interested in something specific, I will be happy to elaborate on it, as this would be a nice motivator for me to continue writing.